u-eff-gee/utr/README.md

                 DetectorConstruction.cc
 ```

 As in reality, a geometry file only holds for a certain number of runs, which are part of a campaign.
 Therefore, unique `DetectorConstruction.cc` files can be found at the run-level.
 In principle, one could put all the geometry into this file, and before the 2018 campaign, it was done like that because the file was growing and growing.
-In the meantime, UG has tried to learn from his mistakes: The `DetectorConstructiion.cc` files should be as short as possible, delegating all the low-level construction jobs to auxiliary classes (please see [2.1.1 Note on auxiliary files](#auxiliary_files)).
+In the meantime, UG has tried to learn from his mistakes: The `DetectorConstruction.cc` files should be as short as possible, delegating all the low-level construction jobs to auxiliary classes (please see [2.1.1 Note on auxiliary files](#auxiliary_files)).
 The auxiliary classes can be placed into different directories, depending on their nature:
 Geometry which is expected to be permanent (for example detectors, or furniture), even between different campaigns, should be placed in the `utr/include` and `utr/src` directories.
 More volatile geometry should be placed in the corresponding campaign, i.e. `utr/DetectorConstruction/Campaign_YEAR/include` and `utr/DetectorConstruction/Campaign_YEAR/src`.
 *Sometimes, the difference may not be so clear, and at the moment the sorting is probably not consistent, but our team is still tidying up the 2018 campaign.
 Everything before 2018 does not follow these conventions, but has been sorted according to the directory structure above anyway to ensure backward compatibility.*